Eddi Reader: Love Is the Way (2008–2010)

 In spring 2008, Reader was a special guest at the Hotel Cafe Tour hosted by Tom McRae.
 In 2009, she performed in period drama film Me and Orson Welles, directed by Richard Linklater and starring Zac Efron, Christian McKay and Claire Danes.
 Reader performed re-arranged 1930s standards, with Jools Holland, with whom she had previously collaborated on the single "Waiting Game".

 To commemorate the 250th anniversary of Robert Burns' birth, Reader released The Songs of Robert Burns Deluxe Edition in January 2009.
 The new release brought together the original Burns album with seven additional songs, two from the original 2003 sessions ("Green Grow the Rashes O", "Of A' the Airts"), three from 2007's Peacetime ("Ye banks and Braes", "Aye Waukin O" and "Leezie Lindsay") the unreleased "Dainty Davie", also from that session, and a brand new recording, "Comin' Thro the Rye/Dram Behind the Curtain".
 The new album was promoted, like the original release, with two sold-out shows at the annual Celtic Connections festival in Glasgow.

 In 2009, Reader released her ninth studio album, Love Is the Way, which was self-produced.
 In a special arrangement with record label Rough Trade she sold an exclusive, pre-released and minimally-packaged version of the disc on her 19-date autumn 2008 UK tour.

 Vagabond and recent work (2010–present)

-In early 2010, Reader appeared on the Irish language album Ceol '10 Súil Siar, singing an Irish language version of the Fairground Attraction song "Perfect" called "Foirfe".
+In april 2009 Reader released the album Vagabond and in early 2010, she appeared on the Irish language album Ceol '10 Súil Siar, singing an Irish language version of the Fairground Attraction song "Perfect" called "Foirfe".
 In December she released a live album on her own label and sold exclusively via her online store, Live in Japan.
 Recorded from the sound desk at her Japan shows in September 2009, it was mastered and mixed by Mark Freegard who had worked on the Reader's ninth solo studio album Love Is the Way.